necolas/react-native-web/docs/components/Text.md

 # Text

 `Text` is component for displaying text.
 It supports style, basic touch handling, and inherits typographic styles from ancestor elements.
-In a divergence from React Native, components other than `Text` can be children of a `Text` component.

-The `Text` is unique relative to layout: child elements use text layout (`inline-block`) rather than flexbox layout.
+The `Text` is unique relative to layout: child elements use text layout (`inline`) rather than flexbox layout.
 This means that elements inside of a `Text` are not rectangles, as they wrap when reaching the edge of their container.

 Unsupported React Native props: